harrison-fernandez/lswebhomework3/README.md

 ```

-My name is:
+My name is Harrison Fernandez

-I like to:
+I love to listen to rap and hip-hop music.

-I'm learning:
+I'm learning HTML, CSS, and how to use Git and Github with Lambda School.

 ```

 4. Add a screenshot (.jpg or .png is fine) of a tweet you've altered using Inspect Element in Chrome to the project folder.

-4. Push it up to your own repository on Github (don't try to override the original).
+5. Push it up to your own repository on Github (don't try to override the original).

 ## Task Two ##